Coupling single atoms to a nanophotonic whispering-gallery-mode resonator via optical guiding: Abstract

 \section{Abstract}

-We demonstrate an efficient optical guiding technique for trapping cold atoms in the near field of a planar nanophotonic circuit, and realize atom-photon coupling to a whispering-gallery mode in a microring resonator.
+We demonstrate an efficient optical guiding technique for coupling cold atoms in the near field of a planar nanophotonic circuit, and realize large atom-photon coupling to a whispering-gallery mode in a microring resonator with a single-atom cooperativity $C\gtrsim 8$.
 The guiding potential is created by diffracted light on a nanophotonic waveguide that smoothly connects to a dipole trap in the far field for atom guiding with subwavelength precision.
-We show that the guided atoms can be localized in a tight optical trap in the near field without further cooling.
-We observe atom-induced transparency for light coupled to a microring, characterize the atom-photon coupling rate, and extract guided atom flux as well as trap loading probability.
-Our demonstration promises new applications with trapped atoms on a nanophotonic circuit for quantum optics and quantum technologies.
+We observe atom-induced transparency for light coupled to a microring, characterize the atom-photon coupling rate, extract guided atom flux, and demonstrate on-chip photon routing by single atoms.
+Our demonstration promises new applications with cold atoms on a nanophotonic circuit for chiral quantum optics and quantum technologies.